ICI3D/MMED/fields.md

 ## Tools

-What are our competitive advantages?
+What are our relative advantages?
 * Base and experience in Africa
 * Cool pedagogical base
+* Link with AIMS (should we try to link more to their research centers?

+MMED projects
+* Advantages and disadvantages
+* Pedagogical vs. research projects

 What can be accomplished in the workshop framework?
 * We can't provide foundational training
+* Issue-specific workshops?
+	* could be good for funding

 Follow up:
 * Networking alumni